Other media

 "Challenge to the viewer," in which Hutton, as Queen, turns to the camera, and invites the audience to review the clues and deduce the culprit.
 This device was, of course, a direct visual analogue to the "Challenge to the Reader" that appeared in the earlier Queen novels and radio plays just before the solution was revealed.

 This device was used before.
-In The Crime of the Century
+In the movie The Crime of the Century

-(1933) a brief one-minute intermission is declared as all of the suspects are shown on the screen while the intermission clock counts down.
+(1933) a brief one-minute intermission was declared as all of the suspects are shown on the screen while the intermission clock counts down.

 Publicity shot of the 'Dynamic Duo' David Wayne & Jim Hutton Ellery Queen and his father appear in every episode of the 1975-1976 TV show Ellery Queen.
 Sgt.Velie appears in all but one ("The Sinister Scenario"), and either Simon Brimmer or Frank Flannigan serve as competition for Ellery (in the case of Simon Brimmer) or a source of information (in the case of Frank Flannigan) in many of the others.
 We like to offer you the story-outlines of those episodes.